UAE's Brightest Minds to Enter Bybit's Crypto Hackathon in UAE - La Ragione

-(Adnkronos) – DUBAI, UNITED ARAB EMIRATES – Media OutReach– 29 September 2023 – Bybit, the world’s third most visited crypto exchange, is partnering with American University of Sharjah (AUS) to create an inter-college hackathon, empowering young people to develop new AI and crypto models.
+(Adnkronos) – DUBAI, UNITED ARAB EMIRATES – Media OutReach – 2 October 2023 – Bybit, the world’s third most visited crypto exchange, is partnering with American University of Sharjah (AUS) to create an inter-college hackathon, empowering young people to develop new AI and crypto models.

 Dubbed the “CryptoAI BUILDER Challenge,” this initiative represents a milestone in the partnership between AUS and Bybit, aimed at fostering the growth of Web3.
 Bybitbelieves that young people will play a vital role in creating crypto adoption and so it is the lead contributor to the AED 80,000 prize pool.